+Statuto ory income t ax rate

-Sta tutor y income Expiration of tax loss
+Expirati on of tax

-202 0 2019 2018 carryforwards
+2021 2020 2019 loss carry yforwards

-Argentina 25 (a) 30 (a) 30 5 (b)
+Argentina 35 (a) 25 30 5 (b)

 Brazil 34 34 34 (c)

 Canada 15 (d) 15 (d) 15 20 (h)

 Spain 25 25 25 (e)

-USA 21 (f) 21 (f) 21 (g)
+USA 21 (f) 21 21 (g)

 Mexico 30 30 30 10

-The tax losses generated by the Company are mainly in the United States, Mexico, Brazil and Spain.
+The tax losses generated by the Company are mainly in Mexico, Brazil, Argentina and Spain.

-- (a) As of 2020, the corporate tax rate is 25%. - (b) Losses on the sale of shares or other equity investments may only be offset against income of the same nature.
-Tax losses from foreign sources may only be carried forward against income from foreign sources.

-- (c) Tax losses may be applied indefinitely, but may only be offset each year up to an amount equivalent to 30% of the net taxable profit for each year. - (d) The corporate income tax rate is a combination of the federal corporate tax rate 15%, and relevant state (provincial) corporate income tax rates where the Company has a permanent establishment.
-State tax rates range from 10% to 16%; therefore, the combined tax rate may range from 25% to 31%. - (e) Tax loss carryforwards have no expiration date; however, their application is limited to 25% of the net taxable profit for the year. - (f) In December 2017, a tax reform was approved in the USA, which reduced the federal corporate tax rate from 35% to 21% from 2018. - (g) As a result of the tax reform, tax loss carryforwards have no expiration date; however, their amortization is limited to 80% of the taxable profit generated for the year. - (h) The Company's tax losses may be carried back against the three prior years.
+- (a) From 2021 and in the coming years, the corporate rate is 35%.
+Such rate will depend on the range of the accumulated taxable profit generated. - (b) Losses on the sale of shares or other equity investments may only be offset against income of the same nature.
+Tax losses from foreign sources may only be carried forward against income from foreign sources. - (c) Tax losses may be applied indefinitely but may only be offset each year up to an amount equivalent to 30% of the net taxable profit for each year. - (d) The corporate income tax rate is a combination of the federal corporate tax rate 15%, and relevant state (provincial) corporate income tax rates where the Company has a permanent establishment.
+State tax rates range from 10% to 16%; therefore, the combined tax rate may range from 25% to 31%. - (e) Tax loss carryforwards have no expiration date; however, their application is limited to 25% of the net taxable profit for the year. - (f) The corporate income tax rate is a combination of the federal rate, which is 21%, and the state rates where the Company has a permanent establishment.
+State rates range from 0% to 12%, therefore, the combined tax rate may range from 21% to 33%. - (g) As a result of the tax reform, tax loss carryforwards have no expiration date; however, their amortization is limited to 80% of the taxable profit generated for the year. - (h) The Company's tax losses may be carried back against the three prior years.

-At the date of issue of these consolidated financial statements, no changes have been disclosed for the corporate tax rates in subsequent years, except in France, where the tax rate was changed from 28% in 2019 to 26.5% in 2020, and as of 2022 it will be 25%.
+At the date of issue of these consolidated financial statements, no changes have been disclosed for the corporate tax rates in subsequent years, except in: